douglaslab/lr-notebook/README.md

 Our projects start with ideas, sketches, conversations, meetings, experiments, and prototypes.
 We collect and inscribe information in various forms: documents, images, spreadsheets, models, source code, videos, etc. We accumulate knowledge, and with great effort it be distilled into figures, slides, manuscripts for communication via seminars, lectures, conversations, and online publication.

 `lr-notebook` is a [lektor](getlektor.com) project.
 Lektor is a static website generator.
-Lektor builds out an entire project from static files into many individual HTML pages and has a built-in admin UI and minimal desktop app<sup>[1](https://github.com/lektor/lektor)</sup>.
+Lektor "builds out an entire project from static files into many individual HTML pages and has a built-in admin UI and minimal desktop app"<sup>[1](https://github.com/lektor/lektor)</sup>.

 # Getting started